 After several trips to Asia in early 2006, Peter committed himself to living out of two rucksacks and working on the sub-continent as a freelance professional.
-Much of his subsequent work was commissioned by leading non-governmental organisations, with clients including Save the Children, CARE, Greenpeace, WWF, UNICEF, UNAIDS, Oxfam, The Japan Foundation and The Red Cross.
-These assignments have permitted him to pursue long-term projects that are close to his heart, such as measures to combat HIV and AIDS, family planning and the final push to eliminate the blight of leprosy.
+Much of his subsequent work was commissioned by leading non-governmental organizations, with clients including Save the Children, CARE, Greenpeace, WWF, UNHCR, UNAIDS, Oxfam, and The Red Cross.

 Photographic exhibitions are an important vehicle for communicating Peter’s stories to the public.
 In 2010, he opened the Sinking Sundarbans exhibition in partnership with Greenpeace at the Oxo Gallery in London.
 The project has since traveled internationally and was seen in cities across the world, from Asia to South America and the United States.